|

 last weekend?

-morning, we went into town.
-First of all to the post office to collect a
+we went into town.
+First of all to the post office

-and then to the toy shop followed closely by a visit to Cheesey
+then to the toy shop followed closely by a visit to Cheesey Computers.
+At

-Computers.
-At this point we’d been in town for nearly three hours and I was
+this point we’d been in town for nearly three hours

-shopped out.
+and I was shopped out.
 My nerves could take no more.
-But seeing how it was on our way
+But seeing how it was on

-we had a look in “Hopeless” (anyone who’s heard their advert on
+our way we had a look in “Hopeless” (anyone who’s heard their

-local radio will know the place!) where I was intending to pick up some
+advert on local radio will know the place!) where I was intending to pick

-fireworks, but instead came out with a sledge.
-I *know* there’s no snow, but
+up some fireworks, but instead came out with a sledge.
+I *know* there’s no

-it’s been my experience that if you wait for snow, then sledges will have
+snow, but it’s been my experience that if you wait for snow, then sledges

 Home, where I put on one of my new DVDs and